sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

 - **Download the latest version of Mobile Development Kit SDK** either from the SAP community [trial download](https://developers.sap.com/trials-downloads.html?search=Mobile+Development+Kit) or [SAP Software Center](https://me.sap.com/softwarecenter) if you are a SAP Mobile Services customer.
 You will need to build your branded client using the MDK SDK when accessing the Google Maps on Android device.
 - **Install SAP Mobile Services Client** on your [iOS](https://apps.apple.com/us/app/sap-mobile-services-client/id1413653544) device.
 <table><tr><td align="center"></td><td align="center"><!-- border -->![App Store QR Code](img-1.1.1.png)<br>iOS</td></tr></table>
-(If you are connecting to `AliCloud` accounts then you will need to brand your [custom MDK client](cp-mobile-dev-kit-build-client) by allowing custom domains.)
+(If you are connecting to `AliCloud` accounts, you will need to brand your [custom MDK client](cp-mobile-dev-kit-build-client) by allowing custom domains.)

 ## You will learn